RetroStack/TRS-80-Model-I-Parts/README.md

 ## Main TRS-80 Model 1 Repository

-For additional resources related to the TRS-80 Model 1, be sure to check out the central page for the TRS-80 Model 1 on RetroStack.
-You can find it [here](https://www.github.com/RetroStack/TRS-80-Model-I).
+For additional resources related to the TRS-80 Model 1, be sure to check out the [central page for the TRS-80 Model 1](https://www.github.com/RetroStack/TRS-80-Model-I) on [RetroStack](https://www.github.com/RetroStack).

 ## Support this Project